aleoswap-labs/aleoswap/README.md

 ### transfer_to_private

-`transfer_to_private` is used to transfer and convert public tokens to a private token record (PrivateToken).
+`transfer_to_private` is used to transfer and convert public tokens to a new private token record (PrivateToken).

 Function:
 ```rust